PesarQomarBaz/thornswap-frontend/CONTRIBUTING.md

-# Contributing to the SaltSwap ecosystem 🧂
+# Contributing to the ThornSwap ecosystem 🧂

 Thank you for taking the time to contribute!

-You can start by reading our [Contribution guidelines](https://docs.saltswap.finance/code/contributing) first.
+You can start by reading our [Contribution guidelines](https://docs.thornswap.finance/code/contributing) first.

 ## Setup